-Ultimately, educators must be able to design both instructional and assessment activities that allow students, parents, and teachers to understand the scope of student knowledge relative to the intended learning processes and outcomes.
+Ultimately, educators must be able to design both instructional and assessment activities that allow students, parents, and teachers to understand the scope of student understanding relative to the intended learning processes and outcomes.
+Ultimately, educators should view assessment as the process of reasoning from evidence (NRC, 2001), and that in doing so, they learn more about their students, the subject matter, and how learning develops.
 This mindset also helps educators recognize that assessment results are mere estimates, and these estimates vary considerably in their usefulness for characterizing student performance and the consistency with which such performance can be characterized.
-We recognize that there is a lot packed into these aspirational ideas, so we describe them in a bit more detail below.
+We recognize that there is a lot packed into these aspirational ideas, so we unpack them a bit below.

-To design high-quality tasks for both instruction and assessment, educators must have a working knowledge of how to support meaningful interactions among students and content.
+To design high-quality tasks for both instruction and assessment means, educators must have a working knowledge of the desiderata for supporting meaningful interactions between students and content.
 This includes an understanding of cognitive complexity-what makes a task more or less complex in a specific domain.
-It also includes knowing how to structure tasks to elicit the desired evidence, scaffold the interactions among students, content, and educators, and ensure that tasks are accessible to all Center for Assessment.
-Systems of Assessment.
-NCME 2019 (3/13/19)
+It also includes knowing how to structure tasks to elicit the desired evidence, scaffold the interactions among students, content, and educators, and ensure that tasks are accessible to all students.

-students.
 Educators also should be deft at evaluating student work-first descriptively, to gain insights into student thinking and task quality, and then more inferentially by developing tools for scoring student work.

-Further, educators should understand the criteria for balanced assessment systems-coherence, comprehensiveness, continuity, utility, and efficiency-and their application in practice.
-Educators regularly work with multiple measures, whether for student grading or program placement and student performance on these multiple measures is often summarized using traditional approaches, such as simple averages, that may mask more than they reveal.
-For example, two students might have the same average score, but one student increased their performance throughout the term, while the other student's performance declined steadily throughout the same period.
+Further, educators should understand the principal criteria for balanced assessment systems-coherence, comprehensiveness, continuity, utility, and efficiency-and their application in practice.
+Are such considerations, in the eyes of educators, too abstract and distant from classroom life?
+We think not.
+Educators regularly work with multiple measures, whether for student grading or program placement.
+Student performance on these multiple measures often is summarized using traditional approaches, such as simple averages, that may mask more than they reveal.
 These multiple measures provide the context for educators to initiate important conversations about how, through the thoughtful design of systems of assessments, we can make more accurate and useful decisions about students.

 Shepard (in press) notes that teaching and assessing in "fundamentally different ways is a complex and daunting task," and it is misguided to believe that teachers can engage in this work alone or without significant support.
 Further, coherent and effective classroom assessment systems must be integrated with high-leverage teaching practices and rich curriculum.
-We agree, and we support collaborative sense-making through such approaches as professional learning communities (PLC) and other forms of cross-teacher engagement.
+We agree, and we support the collaborative sense-making necessary through professional learning communities (PLC) and other forms of cross-teacher engagement.
 However, we doubt these person-to-person approaches can support reforms at the scale necessary to be successful.

-Rather, we find that assessment literacy can be improved at scale by adopting a sociocultural perspective, particularly Lave and Wenger's (1991) concept of "legitimate peripheral participation," where apprentices learn to be masters.
-We have helped several states and school districts use this approach to build cadres of local assessment experts, who, in turn, ensure that the enhanced assessment learning is sustained.
-Developing an effective cadre of experts requires deep professional development as well as ample opportunity for those engaging in the work to share successes and concerns.
+Rather, we find in our work that assessment literacy can be improved at scale by using tools from a sociocultural perspective, particularly Lave and Wenger's (1991) concept of "legitimate peripheral participation," where apprentices learn to be masters.
+We have helped several states and school districts use this tool to build cadres of local assessment experts, who, in turn, ensure that the enhanced assessment learning is sustained.
+Developing an effective cadre of experts requires ongoing professional development as well as ample opportunity for those engaging in the work to share successes and concerns.